 - These regions will join the 24 public health regions that entered into Stage 3 on Friday, July 17, 2020.

-- o For more information on the restrictions that will remain in place during Stage 3, as well as the public health and workplace safety restrictions necessary to keep people safe, visit Ontario.ca/reopen.
+- For more information on the restrictions that will remain in place during Stage 3, as well as the public health and workplace safety restrictions necessary to keep people safe, visit Ontario.ca/reopen.

-- Businesses not able to open or resume full activities due to Stage 3 restrictions, or businesses that have ideas to safely amend Stage 3 restrictions or requirements, can visit Ontario.ca/reopen to submit a reopening proposal.
+- Businesses not able to open or resume full activities due to Stage 3

+restrictions, or businesses that have ideas to safely amend Stage 3

+restrictions or requirements, can visit Ontario.ca/reopen to submit a

+reopening proposal.

 - The following regions will remain in Stage 2 until local trends of key public health indicators demonstrate readiness to move into Stage 3:

 - i.
 Peel Public Health;

 - ii.
 Toronto Public Health; and

 - iii.
 Windsor-Essex County Health Unit.

-- on Friday, July 24, 2020 at 12:01 a.m.:
+- o The following public health units will be allowed to move into Stage 3 on Friday, July 24, 2020 at 12:01 a.m.:

 - i.
 Durham Region Health Department;

 - ii.
 Haldimand-Norfolk Health Unit;

 - iii.
 Halton Region Health Department;

 - iv.
 Hamilton Public Health Services;

 - v.
 Lambton Health Unit:

 - vi.
 Niagara Region Public Health Department; and

 - vii.
 York Region Public Health Services.